webauthn4j/keycloak-webauthn-authenticator/README.md

 - WebAuthn Register

-This enable users to register their accounts on keycloak with their authenticators' generating public key credentials.
+This enables users to register their accounts on keycloak with their authenticators' generating public key credentials.
 It is implemented as `Required Action`.

 - WebAuthn Authenticator

 This enable users to authenticate themselves on keycloak by their authenticators.
-It is implemented as `Authenticaor`.
+It is implemented as `Authenticator`.

 ## Realm Settings